weensy/aesthetic.codes/content/blog/what-is-ruby/index.md

 - Script language(: A language used to control existing software.
 Ex; JavaScript, Python...)
 - All APIs are written in Japanese.

-<del> I thought, “Why are there so many places in Japan that use ruby?”, and this seems to be the reason. </del>
+<del> I thought, 'Why are there so many places in Japan that use ruby?', and this seems to be the reason. </del>

 ## Ruby on Rails